 First up, the ‘care needs assessment’

 The adult who needs support needs a ‘care needs assessment’.
-Everyone is entitled to this assessment and it does not involve ‘means testing’ at this stage.
-An assessor evaluates i) what the adult can do on their own, ii) what help they need, then iii) help they already have.
+Everyone is entitled to this assessment and it doesn’t involve ‘means testing’ at this stage.
+An assessor evaluates i) what the adult can do on their own, ii) what help they need, then iii) the help they already have.
 If you are the unpaid carer, sit in on the appointment as you may need to take the role of advocate.
-It is not unusual for an older adult to say they are managing fine when actually they are not, we all have our pride.
+It is not unusual for an older adult to say they are managing fine when actually they aren’t, we all have our pride.
 Also, please be really clear about how much you can and can’t help.
-Your own wellbeing and your other important activities e.g. a full or part time job, childcare etc. are very important too so don’t try and be a superwom/an.
-If the adult needing support does meet the eligibility criteria but can’t afford to pay for care themselves privately, then the financial assessment is next.
+Your own wellbeing and your other important activities e.g. a full or part time job, childcare etc. are very important too so don’t try and be superwom/an.
+If the adult needing support meets the eligibility criteria but can’t afford to pay for care themselves privately, then the financial assessment is next.

 A ‘financial assessment’ is next if care ‘in home’ is to be funded by the LA

-All social care is means tested (except for social support for carers).
-So, the adult who needs care will need to divulge their regular income (pensions, benefits or earnings) and capital (cash savings, investments, land and property, including overseas property and business assets).
+All social care is means tested so the adult who needs care will need to divulge their regular income (pensions, benefits or earnings) and capital (cash savings, investments, land and property, including overseas property and business assets).
 Depending on personal finances, the LA will decide whether to contribute fully or in part to care (using a sliding scale) or not at all.
 Here are the current financial limits for the older adult’s contribution:

-- Capital/savings over £23,250, it is straightforward, they will pay the full cost of care and are called a ‘self funder’.
+- If you have capital/savings over £23,250, you pay the full cost of care and are called a ‘self funder’.

-- As capital/savings reduce as a result of funding or contributing to care, the adult’s contribution to care also decreases.
+- As your capital/savings reduce as a result of funding or contributing to care, your contribution to care also decreases.

-- If the adult has a very high pension, they are very likely to have to pay a higher contribution to care.
+- Anyone with a very high pension is very likely to have to pay a higher contribution to care.